Introduction to SAFE

 Let’s demonstrate.

-Imagine you’re conducting a meta-analysis of animal responses to a stressor.
-Many studies are reporting data as mean ‘latency time’ (e.g., time until an animal runs).
+Imagine you’re conducting a meta-analysis of animal responses to a challenge.
+Many studies report data as mean ‘latency time’ (e.g., time until an animal runs or solves a task).
 However, you want to create an effect size of ‘speed’ from latency time.
 This is simple: take the inverse of latency (1/latency).
-Here let’s start with three mean latency times and convert to our new ‘speed’ effect size
+Here let’s start with a single mean latency time, and associated standard deviation and sample size, and convert it to our new ‘speed’ effect size.

 # The type of data summaries you might extract for a meta-analysis: